Premier League: Team-by-team guide to the new season

 Notable ins: Mateo Kovacic (Real Madrid, €43.7m)

-Notable outs: Eden Hazard (Real Madrid (€96.2m), Alvaro Morato (Atletico Madrid, loan extended), Gary Cahill (Crystal Palace, free), Ethan Ampadu (RB Leipzig, loan)
+Notable outs: Eden Hazard (Real Madrid (€96.2m), Alvaro Morata (Atletico Madrid, loan extended), Gary Cahill (Crystal Palace, free), Ethan Ampadu (RB Leipzig, loan)

 Prediction: 5th